Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that

 A final concern is that this procedure may be sub-optimal with respect to the mean-square error of our estimator.
 In particular, the bias induced by the measurement error decreases with the sample size used to calculate each CPUMA's covariate values, the minimum of which were over three hundred.
 Yet the variance of our counterfactual estimate decreases with the number of treated states.
-From a theoretic perspective, the variance is of a larger order than the bias, so perhaps the bias from measurement error should not be a first-order concern.
+From a theoretic perspective, the variance is of a larger order than the bias, so perhaps the bias from measurement error should not be a primary concern.
 Our final results support this: the changes in our results on the adjusted versus unadjusted data are of smaller magnitude than the associated uncertainty estimates.
-Other studies have proposed tests of whether the measurement error corrections are ``worth it'', though we do not do this here (see, e.g., \cite{gleser1992importance}).
-Even so, our simulation study in Appendix~\ref{app:simstudy} shows that confidence interval coverage can fall below nominal rates when using mismeasured covariates even in regimes when the measurement error is small relative to the variability in the outcome model.
-Using this measurement error correction can improve our ability to make valid statistical inferences in this setting even if the results are qualitatively similar.
+Other studies have proposed tests of whether the measurement error corrections are ``worth it,'' though we do not do this here (see, e.g., \cite{gleser1992importance}).
+However, as an informal observation, our simulation study in Appendix~\ref{app:simstudy} shows that the MSE of the SBW estimator that naively balances on the noisy covariates $W$ is comparable to the MSE of the SBW estimator that balances on the adjusted covariates $\hat{X}$ when the ratio of the variance of $X$ to the variance of $W$ is 0.95.
+However, even in this setting we find that confidence interval coverage can fall below nominal rates when balancing on $W$, and that the measurement error correction can improve our ability to construct valid confidence intervals.

 Our second contribution is to introduce the H-SBW objective.
 This objective can improve upon the SBW objective assuming that the errors in the outcome model are homoskedastic with constant positive equicorrelation $\rho$ within known groups of units.
 Assuming no measurement error and that $\rho$ is known, we show that H-SBW returns the minimum variance estimator within the constraint set by more evenly dispersing weights across the groups.
 We also demonstrate the connection between these weights and the implied weights from GLS (see Propositions~\ref{cl4} and \ref{cl56} in Appendix~\ref{app:AsecII}).
-While studies have considered balancing weights in settings with hierarchical data (see, e.g., \cite{keele2020hospital}), we are the first to our knowledge to propose changing the criterion to account for correlated outcomes.
+While studies have considered balancing weights in settings with hierarchical data (see, e.g., \cite{keele2020hospital}, \cite{ben2021multilevel}), we are the first to our knowledge to propose changing the criterion to account for correlated outcomes.